 Your Journey – Bring your audience on your journey.
 Show them where you started and where you are going.

 Share some art that you have created in the past.
 This will show people how your artistic style has grown throughout the years.

-People go on Facebook to escape for a few moments.
+People go on Facebook to escape their hectic day for a few moments.